DWilken02/Programming-Language-Suggester/README.md

 ## Description

-This is an Application for people that are interested in coding which helps them decide which language they want to learn first.
+This is an Application for people that are interested in coding which helps them decide which language they should learn first based on their interests.

 ## Setup/Installation